opitzconsulting/jquery-mobile-angular-adapter/README.md

 ### widget `popup`

-- the jqm adapter does not change the url when a popup is opened, and therefore does not go back when the popup is closed.
-This is due to the fact that popups cannot be addressed using a url, in contrast to dialogs.
+- the jqm adapter does not change the url when a popup is opened/closed.
+This is due to the fact that the jqm adatper assumes that urls represent routings for pages, and not parts of pages.

 - The new attribute `data-opened` has bidirectional data binding for opening/closing the popup, e.g.

         <div data-role="popup" data-opened="someProperty">...</div>

+### widget `panel`

+- the jqm adapter does not change the url when a panel is opened/closed.
+This is due to the fact that the jqm adatper assumes that urls represent routings for pages, and not parts of pages.

+- The new attribute `data-opened` has bidirectional data binding for opening/closing the panel, e.g.

+        <div data-role="panel" data-opened="someProperty">...</div>

 ### widget `slider` in a `<select>`